torvalds/linux/Documentation/networking/statistics.rst

 -------------------------------

 The following structures are internal to the kernel, their members are translated to netlink attributes when dumped.
-Drivers must not overwrite the statistics they don't report with 0.
+Drivers must analt overwrite the statistics they don't report with 0.

 - ethtool_pause_stats()